alexugthub/alexugthub/README.md

 # Alexu

-Software developer with over 15 years of experience in building solutions for web, desktop and mobile environments
+Software developer with about 20 years of experience in building solutions for web, desktop and mobile platforms